 Does your wife struggle with body image issues?
 Have you ever wondered what to say or do to help her?
 Here’s the fight-free way to navigate a wife’s body image issues.

 The first thing you need to do, especially if you are already a Christian, is read this article.
 It will help shed some light on the deeper, spiritual roots of body image issues.

-If you think she should lose a few pounds for health reasons, this is not the right time to bring it up.
+If you think she should lose a few pounds, this is not the right time to bring it up.
 This leads us to question number two.

 Weight Loss Issues

 FAQ #2: My wife needs to lose weight.
 The doctor has told her this, and I’m fearful for the health issues that will inevitably come unless she does it.
 How can I help her without making her feel insecure?
 Is there a way for me to be helpful in her weight loss journey?

 That’s a great question.
 The answer is: Definitely!
 Here are the most important things to note.

 First, you must both know that weight loss isn’t a guarantor of health.
 There are many other ways to get healthy.
 Just losing weight may not take care of all of the health concerns.
 In fact, dieting has a 95% failure rate.
 Which means that if you go on a diet to lose weight and get healthy, you may end up ganging more than you lost and feeling “less healthy” years down the road because of the impact of the diet.

 It’s time to stop interchanging the words “healthy” with “thinner.”
 Many thin people still struggle with health issues.
 Many fat people have perfect blood work and live disease free.